Joe DiMaggio: New York Yankees (1936–1942, 1946–1951)

 for MLB's maximum pension allowance of which he had fallen two years short upon his retirement.
-During his only campaign as a coach, he helped improve the talents of players such as Reggie Jackson, Sal Bando and Joe Rudi who became part of the team's nucleus when it won three consecutive World Series from 1972 to 1974.
+During his only campaign as a coach, he helped improve the talents of players such as Reggie Jackson, Sal Bando, and Joe Rudi who became part of the team's nucleus which won three consecutive World Series in 1972, 1973, and 1974.

+After he resigned from the Athletics, DiMaggio was named the acting manager for the East team in the East-West Major League Baseball Classic which was held in honor of the late Martin Luther King Jr., raising charity money for King's causes.

 1941 hitting streak

 DiMaggio's most famous achievement is his MLB record-breaking 56-game hitting streak in 1941.
 The streak began on May 15, a couple of weeks before the death of Lou Gehrig—who had been DiMaggio's teammate from 1936 to 1939—when DiMaggio went one-for-four against Chicago White Sox pitcher Eddie Smith.
 Major newspapers began to write about DiMaggio's streak early on, but as he approached George Sisler's modern-era record of 41 games, it became a national phenomenon.
 Initially, DiMaggio showed little interest in breaking Sisler's record, saying: "I'm not thinking a whole lot about it...
 I'll either break it or I won't."
-As he approached Sisler's record, DiMaggio showed more interest, saying, "At the start I didn't think much about it... but naturally I'd like to get the record since I am this close."
+As he approached Sisler's record, DiMaggio showed more interest, saying, "At the start, I didn't think much about it... but naturally I'd like to get the record since I am this close."
 On June 29, 1941, DiMaggio doubled in the first game of a doubleheader against the Washington Senators at Griffith Stadium to tie Sisler's record and then singled in the nightcap to extend his streak to 42.

 A Yankee Stadium crowd of 52,832 fans watched DiMaggio tie the all-time hitting streak record (44 games, Wee Willie Keeler in 1897) on July 1.
-The next day against the Boston Red Sox, he homered into Yankee Stadium's left field stands to extend his streak to 45, setting a new record.
+The next day against the Boston Red Sox, he homered into Yankee Stadium's left-field stands to extend his streak to 45, setting a new record.
 DiMaggio recorded 67 hits in 179 at-bats during the first 45 games of his streak, while Keeler recorded 88 hits in 201 at-bats.
 DiMaggio continued hitting after breaking Keeler's record, reaching 50 straight games on July 11 against the St. Louis Browns.
 On July 17 at Cleveland's Municipal Stadium, DiMaggio's streak was finally snapped at 56 games, thanks in part to two backhand stops by Indians third baseman Ken Keltner.
 DiMaggio batted .408 during the streak with 15 home runs and 55 RBI.
 The day after the streak ended DiMaggio started another streak that lasted 16 games, therefore hitting safely in 72 of 73 games.
 The closest anyone has come to equaling DiMaggio is Pete Rose, who hit safely in 44 straight games in 1978.
 During the streak, DiMaggio played in seven doubleheaders.
 The Yankees' record during the streak was 41–13–2.